National Scrapple Day - November 9

 National Scrapple Day

-National Scrapple Day is a holiday dedicated to a dish that is called comfort.
-It has been prepared for hundreds of years, the invention was so fond of the Americans that it spread throughout the country and fell in love with millions of people.
-Today it is a traditional dish for America, it consists of pieces of pork, which are rolled in different flours – buckwheat, corn, then in spices and fried.
+National Scrapple Day is a holiday dedicated to a dish that is beloved by many – comfort food.
+Scrapple has been prepared for hundreds of years and is now a traditional dish in America.
+It consists of pieces of pork rolled in buckwheat, corn, and spices, then fried.

 History